-Past picturesque valleys, sprawling blue dams and quaint villages you’ll find Crows Nest National Park; a rugged bushland paradise awaits.
+Leaving Brisbane and driving west past picturesque valleys, sprawling blue dams, and quaint villages you’ll soon find Crows Nest National Park; a rugged bushland paradise awaits.

 - Scenic road trip through the Brisbane Valley